python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_number_systems.md

 ---------------

-Note that functions work alone, but the format specifiers don't:
+Note that functions work alone, but the format specifiers don't, unless you use the `format` function:

 ```python3
 ## This works: